cs432-su/cs432-su.github.io/index.md

 # Office Hours

-Office Hours will be held via Zoom and the links for each assistant will be in the table below.
+- Office Hours will be held via Zoom and the links for each assistant will be in the table below.
+- Office hours will start at 20.03.2023